 - Spanish Translation: When a patent is described in a language different to Spanish, it is necessary to also be presented with its Spanish translation.

 Importance of Registering Brands and Patents in Peru

 Finally, it is very important to be aware that a brands objective is not only the identification of a product or service, but the development of loyalty towards a product or service.
 For this reason, it is important to register a brand and/or patent to be able to remain competitive in the commercial market.
 Registration allows the creator to become the owner and to be uniquely authorised to use the brand for the next ten years following its inscription, which can later be renewed.
 The benefits and advantages in terms of patent registrations are the exclusive rights granted to manufacture, execute, produce, use or sell the patented object as commercial and lucrative exploitation.

 If you are considering the registration of a brand and/or patent in Peru, do not hesitate to contact Peru Business Services for further information and assistance.
 Once you have your brand/patent registered, it is time to enter the Peruvian market and take advantage of economic growth, a mining boom and growth in copper production.
-Feel free to get in touch with Craig from the Biz Latin Hub group here.
+Feel free to contact us now.